eldoy/asset/README.md

 - app.css:
   # Compress = false will prevent the file from being compressed (default true)
   - compress: true
-  # This will not be part of application.js if bundle = false (default true)
+  # This will not be part of the bundle.js if bundle = false (default true)
   - bundle: true
 - themes/themes.css